 Keep the financial discussion going with your children throughout their teen years: The most important thing you can do is keep the conversation going and create ways for your teen to continue learning about money.
 Keep talking to them about smart ways to manage their money and the benefits of investing in their future.

 Teach your kids about investing with Money Missions

 At GoHenry, we know how difficult it can be to teach your children about investing.
 That is why we have put together fun, easy to follow Money Missions.
 Our bite-sized lessons teach your child what investing is and how it works, and introduces them to the concept of stocks and shares.

-For just £2.99 per month, you will gain access to our in-app Money Missions, and your child will receive a GoHenry prepaid debit card.
+For just $4.99 per month, you will gain access to our in-app Money Missions, and your child will receive a GoHenry prepaid debit card.
 Ready to start teaching your children about investments?
-Sign up for our affordable monthly membership here.

 The information provided is not intended to be investment, tax or legal advice – nor does it claim to be comprehensive.
 Speak to a professional if you’re unsure about whether investing is right for you.
 We do not endorse any third parties referenced.